 Trends and Latest Developments

 The study and use of Roman numerals have largely been confined to historical contexts and specific applications such as clock faces, book chapter numbering, and architectural inscriptions.
-However, there has been a resurgence of interest in historical numbering systems, driven by educational purposes, historical research, and a general appreciation for classical traditions.
+That said, there has been a resurgence of interest in historical numbering systems, driven by educational purposes, historical research, and a general appreciation for classical traditions.

 Educational Trends